SPC120/university/applied-developer-course/lab3-terraform-and-resourcemanager/terraform.md

 	![](./images/task4/image13.png " ")

-## Task 5: Download an ORM Stack and Enhance it
+## Task 5: Create an ORM Stack using the Template Feature

 ## Task 6: Create an ORM Stack using the Discover Feature